 There’s only one way to say it.
 The Greatest Showman is a Disneyfied depiction of P.T.
 Barnum’s founding of the Greatest Show on Earth.
 You’d probably love it if you aren’t fussy about historical accuracy.

 The Greatest Showman Synopsis

 A musical depiction of the triumphs and tribulations of P.T.
 Barnum, one of the founders of the legendary Barnum & Bailey Circus.
-The movie follows Barnum as he struggles to rise above poverty as a tailor’s son, to his gathering of “freaks” for his first museum, and eventually his success as ringmaster of the Greatest Show on Earth.
+The movie follows Barnum as he struggles to rise above poverty as a tailor’s son, his subsequent gathering of “freaks” for his first museum, and eventually, his success as ringmaster of the Greatest Show on Earth.

 I’d say this first.
 I remain undecided about The Greatest Showman.
 On one hand, I enjoyed the exuberant music pieces and the lavish periodic backdrops.
-The choreography was also splendid and often exhilarating.
+The choreography is also splendid and exhilarating.

 Check out my other snappy movie reviews.